rusperres/ctf-writeups/README.md

     (P)ay for premium membership
     (l)eave a message(with or without logging in) (e)xit
-The flag has now been outputted
+The flag has now been outputted.